christinepham/robotdyl/sphinx-docs/installguide/install_main.rst

 KA Lite Installation Guide
 ===========================
 Hello!
-If you know what OS you're installing on then click ahead.
+If you know what Operating System you're installing on then click ahead.

 .. toctree::
 	:maxdepth: 3